Keith Butler (American football)

-John Keith Butler (born May 16, 1956) is a former American football coach and linebacker.
-He played for the National Football League (NFL)'s Seattle Seahawks for ten years and retired after the 1987 season.
-Butler spent 23 years coaching in the NFL.
-Before retiring from coaching in January 2022, Butler served as the Defensive coordinator of the Pittsburgh Steelers for seven seasons (2015-2021).
+John Keith Butler (born May 16, 1956) is an American former professional football player and coach in the National Football League (NFL).
+He played as a linebacker for 10 years with the Seattle Seahawks.
+Butler spent 23 years coaching in the NFL, predominantly with the Pittsburgh Steelers.

 College career

-Butler played college football at Memphis State University (University of Memphis since 1994), starting for three years at inside linebacker under head coach Richard Williamson.
+Butler played college football for the Memphis Tigers (University of Memphis since 1994), starting for three years at inside linebacker under head coach Richard Williamson.
 He had 384 career tackles and seven interceptions, leading the Tigers in tackles during his junior and senior seasons.
-Butler was named an AP All-American in his senior year, and played in the Senior Bowl and the Blue-Gray All-Star Game.
+Butler was named an AP All-American in his senior year and played in the Senior Bowl and Blue–Gray Football Classic.

 NFL career

-Butler was the 36th selection in the 1978 NFL Draft, taken by the Seattle Seahawks in the second round.
+Butler was the 36th selection in the 1978 NFL draft, taken by the Seattle Seahawks in the second round.
 He started 132 of 146 games in his ten-year career, and finished with 813 tackles (ranking second on the Seahawks' all-time tackles list).